CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

     }

-Observe how the function hull takes the third distric an returns its convex hull.
-The green region is the original district and the purple and green together are the convex hull of the district.
+Observe how the function hull takes the third district and returns its convex hull.
+The green region is the original district and the purple and green regions together are the convex hull of the district.

     hullOH3<-hull(OH3)
     plot(OH3,type="n", xlab= "longitude", ylab= "latitude")